2010 in Bellator MMA: Bellator 30

-O'Donnell defeated Hale via submission (kimura) at 0:50 of round 2.

 Bellator 31

 Bellator 31 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, September 30, 2010 at L'Auberge du Lac Resort in Lake Charles, Louisiana.
+The event took place on Thursday, September 30, 2010, at L'Auberge du Lac Resort in Lake Charles, Louisiana.
 The card featured tournament fights in Bellator's third season.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.